 My youth pastor's mouth hung wide open as we simultaneously recounted what had just occurred.
 Not knowing exactly what to do, he said, "There is a healing service at the end of the week...
 Do you think you should be a part of that?"
 I didn't want to get involved in anything unless I knew God wanted me to do it.
 So I prayed about it all the next day.
 That evening I told my youth pastor that I believed God wanted me to be involved.
 I asked if my friend who was with me the night before could join me as well.

 The most extraordinary thing happened when the first person stepped in front of us.
-Suddenly I believe I was empowered with the Holy Spirit and the only possible way I can describe it is that it was as if a PhD of medicine was suddenly downloaded into me, like in the movie the Matrix!
+Suddenly I believe I was empowered with the Holy Spirit and the only possible way I can describe it is that it was as if a PhD of medicine was suddenly downloaded into me, like in the movie the Matrix.
 I suddenly felt like I had been doing this my whole life, diagnosing and praying for people.
 I somehow knew what the person needed even if they told me something else altogether.
 As we prayed for people that night, my friend exclaimed in astonishment: "Eli!
 My hands and arms are getting electrocuted!"
-Electric shocks were shooting through his hands, but I didn't feel anything.
-I am certain that countless people were healed that night, but one incident stands out to me the most.
+He felt electric shocks shooting through his hands, but I didn't feel anything.
+I am certain that many people were healed that night, but one incident stands out to me the most.

 A little boy and his sister came forward for prayer.
 We knew them both from the kids program that week.
 The boy had brought up his sister for prayer, but his own eyes were severely crossed and he wore big thick glasses.
 After asking for prayer for his sister, he tagged on at the end, "Oh, and can you pray for my eyes, too?"
 I remember putting one hand over his eyes and one hand on his heart and saying a simple prayer in the name of Jesus.
 When I took my hand away I leaned forward and looked into his eyes.
 He had perfect eyes and I told him so.
 He walked away with his sister and the next person came forward.
 I don't think my friend or I even realized what had just happened.